Above: 2017 sneak peek.

 International students experience high levels of exposure to ICT for content delivery and study.
 These skills will be very valuable when returning to their countries.
-Students are encouraged to bring their laptop to school to be interfaced with the school network.
+Students are required to bring their laptop to school to be interfaced with the school network.
 A small fee connection applies ($50).

 In our path to the future we will not forget our identity and where we came from.
 We respectfully acknowledge this land and its traditional owners (Gubbi-Gubbi tribe).

 Sunshine Beach High is proud to host a totem area established and decorated by indigenous students from the school.